Horta, Portugal · Sunday 16 May 2027

 Adjusted Time

-Ultra Blue Island by Azores Trail Run is a full marathon held in Horta, Portugal, scheduled for Saturday 16 May 2026.
-The course is run on trail surface with 2092m of total elevation gain, reaching a maximum altitude of 1004m above sea level.
+Ultra Blue Island by Azores Trail Run is a full marathon held in Horta, Portugal.
+It is scheduled for Sunday 16 May 2027.
+The course is run on trail surface with 2092m of total climbing, with its high point near 1004m above sea level.
 For registration and full race details, visit the official Ultra Blue Island by Azores Trail Run website.

-This is a very challenging course with 2092m of total elevation gain — significantly more than the average trail marathon.
-The route ranges from 1m to 1004m above sea level (1003m range).
-Hill training is essential, and runners should expect a significantly slower time compared to a flat course.
+This is a very challenging course with 2092m of total climbing - well above the average trail marathon - topping out around 1004m above sea level.
+Hill training is essential, and you should expect a slower finish time than on a flat course.

 Based on historical weather data for May, the expected race day conditions are as follows.
 Near-ideal running temperatures are expected, ranging from 9°C to 13°C. This temperature range is widely considered optimal for marathon performance, allowing efficient heat dissipation without cold-related issues.
 There is a high chance of rain (60%).
 Runners should prepare for wet conditions, including appropriate footwear and clothing choices.

 Ultra Blue Island by Azores Trail Run is a trail race, meaning the course includes unpaved surfaces such as dirt, gravel, or forest paths.
-Trail surfaces are inherently slower than road courses due to uneven footing, technical sections, and often steeper gradients.
-Trail-specific shoes with good grip are recommended, and runners should expect a finish time 10-20% slower than their equivalent road marathon time.
+Trail surfaces are usually slower than the road equivalent - often by 10-20% - because of uneven footing, technical sections, and frequently steeper gradients, though a smooth, non-technical or downhill trail can run faster than that suggests.
+Trail-specific shoes with good grip are recommended.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Ultra Blue Island by Azores Trail Run against other marathons to find the right race for your goals.